samarafk/Pinheiro-etal/application1/README.md

-This folder contains R code to reproduce results from application 1 the manuscript.
+This folder contains R code to reproduce results from application 1 from the manuscript.